VirtualPlanetaryLaboratory/vplanet/examples/GalaxyEffects/README.rst

 --------

 Orbital evolution of objects in wide (>10,000 AU) orbits due to galactic migration, the galactic tide, and passing field stars.
+This result is similar to Fig. 1 in `Kaib et al. (2013) <https://ui.adsabs.harvard.edu/abs/2013Natur.493..381K/abstract>`_, but note that we cannot reproduce it exactly to the random nature of encounters.

 ===================   ============
 **Date**              07/25/18